 - Cold, windy, or dry weather

-What you eat can influence how your body responds during a cold sore episode.
+What you eat can influence how your body feels during periods of stress or sensitivity.

-Some foods are commonly limited during cold sore-prone periods, including:
+Some foods are commonly limited by people prone to cold sores, including:

 - Chocolate